geekpradd/Flask-Sublime/README.md

 ####Manually

-Download <a href="https://github.com/geekpradd/Flask-Sublime/archive/master.zip">this</a> zip file and extract the contents to your Sublime Packages Folder
+Download [this](https://github.com/geekpradd/Flask-Sublime/archive/master.zip) zip file and extract the contents to your Sublime Packages Folder

 ###Usage